opendata-swiss/ogd-handbook-site/content/library/references.md

-Title: Reference library
+Title: Overview
 Category: Library
 Tags:
 Date: 2015-11-18
 Slug: references
 Authors:
-Summary:
+Summary: The library contains results, papers and references from across the OGD Switzerland project.
+You can see them summarised on this page.
 Lang: en

-No knowledge exists in a vacuum: here we list results, papers and references from across the OGD Switzerland project, as well as additional materials that have been helpful to us in developing the project.

 ## Project results